Akhil Rabindra: 2017

+24H TCE Series

+2018

+Rabindra had also participated in the 2018 24H TCE Series, 24-hour Silverstone 2018 with team Excelr8 Motorsport.

+He had also participated in the 24H Series, 24 hours Silverstone 2018 with team Excelr8 Motorsport.

+GT4 European Series

+2018

-Akhil Rabindra, for the 2018 Season had teamed up with French Team 3Y Technology to drive in the prestigious GT4 European Series in BMW M4 GT4 Car in the silver class alongside the experienced Belgian driver Stephene Leveret and finished a credible 18th in the silver category with a best finish of 4th in Race-3 and a top-10 result in the French GT4 round in Spain.
+In the 2018 Season, Akhil Rabindra joined the French Team 3Y Technology to drive in the GT4 European Series in BMW M4 GT4 Car in the silver class alongside Belgian driver Stephene Leveret and finished 18th in the silver category with a best finish of 4th in Race-3 and a top 10 result in the French GT4 round in Spain.
 The season began on 6 April 2018 at Zolder and ended on 16 September 2018 at Nürburgring.
 The Team finished 12th with 147 points.
-Akhil had also participated in the 24H Series, 24 hours Silverstone 2018 with team Excelr8 Motorsport.